zpyoung/pando/ai-docs/SPEC.md

 - `add`: Create a new worktree, optionally checking out a new or existing branch.
 - `list`: Show all worktrees with details (branch, path, commit).
 - `remove`: Delete a worktree, with safety checks for uncommitted changes.
-- `navigate`: Output the path to a worktree for shell navigation.

 ### Branch Management